getQueryString/QuerysAutoClicker/README.md

     - Us **known errors with macOS**:
         - AutoText only works with _insert text_ and _line for
           Line_
-- When starting [a new version] of QuerysAutoClicker for the first time on Windows, a warning will very likely be displayed. about that
-  To be able to start the program, click on **More information** and then on **Run anyway**.
+- When starting [a new version] of QuerysAutoClicker for the first time on Windows, a warning will very likely be displayed.
+To start the program, click on **More information** and then on **Run anyway**.
 The reason for this warning is <a href="https://github.com/kwhat/jnativehook">JNativeHook</a>.
-JNativeHook is only used in the program for that the start/stop hotkey can also be recognized without the program having to be in the foreground or selected.
+JNativeHook is only used in the program so that the start/stop hotkey can be recognized without the program having to be in the foreground or selected.
-- It is not recommended to set the click and write speed very high in the QuerysAutoClicker program, since the computer or the program cannot provide this service.
-With AutoText, it can happen that the constant key combinations cause other things happen or are opened.
-In the program, the speed set too high can be recognized by the red text. at _Speed_ the number turns red when the value is 200 or higher.
+- It is not recommended to set the click and write speed very high in QuerysAutoClicker, because the computer or the program cannot provide this service.
+With AutoText, the constant key combinations can cause other things to happen or open.
+In the program, the speed set too high can be recognized by the red text.
+For _speed_, the number turns red when the value is 200 or greater.
   At _interval_, the number of _milliseconds_ turns red, if the total is 5 milliseconds or less.
 - The saved states are reset at program start if the _QuerysAutoClicker.ser_ file has been damaged or deleted.
-- QuerysAutoClicker accesses the _QuerysAutoClicker.ser_ file in the file path where the program was started.
-Becomes If QuerysAutoClicker is started in a different path afterwards, a new _QuerysAutoClicker.ser_ file will be created.
+- QuerysAutoClicker accesses the QuerysAutoClicker.ser_ file in the file path where it was started.
+If QuerysAutoClicker is subsequently started in a different path, a new _QuerysAutoClicker.ser_ file will be created.

 ## Installation